 Heather is now retired.
-Formerly she had her own executive coach and organization development consultant with her own business in San Rafael.
+Formerly she had her own executive coach and leadership development consulting business in San Rafael.
 Heather’s career in human resources and talent management consulting in Europe, Asia Pacific, and North America spans more than 30 years.
 She moved from Europe to the San Francisco Bay Area in 1986, on a three-year work assignment, and never left!

 Heather has a BA from the University of Warwick in England and a Master’s Degree in Organization Development from the University of San Francisco.
 She and her dogs are also proud graduates of the Marin Humane Canine Behavior Academy I and II.
 Heather and her husband Dennis are passionate about animal protection and advocacy, supporting global, local, and grassroots organizations for all types of animal—wild, domesticated, and farm animals.
 In her spare time, Heather enjoys walking with her two adopted German shepherds, tending to her vegetable garden, hiking, swimming, reading, and going to the theater.